xybytes/xybytes.github.io/_posts/2025-03-07-Privilege-Escalation-in-Azure-Machine-Learning.markdown

 ### Boosting Security for Azure Machine Learning

-The privilege escalation techniques discussed in this bog post exploit built-in functionalities that attackers could misuse to gain elevated permissions within Azure Machine Learning.
-Additionally, attackers may leverage these techniques to move laterally, using Azure Machine Learning as a pivot point to escalate privileges in other Azure services.
-To mitigate these risks, organizations can adopt best practices to optimize security in Azure Machine Learning.
+The privilege escalation techniques discussed in this bog post exploit built-in functionalities that attackers could misuse to gain elevated permissions within Azure ML.
+Additionally, attackers may leverage these techniques to move laterally, using Azure ML as a pivot point to escalate privileges in other Azure services.
+To mitigate these risks, organizations can adopt best practices to optimize security in Azure ML.
 A simple yet effective measure is to enforce network isolation when creating new workspaces.

 ![azml_boost_security27]({{site.baseurl}}/assets/images/AZML/boost_security.png){:style="display:block; margin-left:auto; margin-right:auto"}